 To select an existing polyline as your Schematic area boundary, use the pickbox to select a closed polyline area where you want to place the Schematic area.

-The polyline area will fill with the color or hatch pattern associated with the area you selected, and the flow total of that Schematic area will be shown either inside or near the area selected – in our example, 42.39 gpm (or l/m in metric plans).
+The polyline area will fill with the color or hatch pattern associated with the area you selected, and the flow total of that Schematic area will be shown in an MLeader callout either inside or near the area selected.
+For easy identification, he MLeader will be the same color as the Schematic area.

-This number will be on a non-plot layer, and you will most likely need to click it and move it more to the center of your Schematic area.
+This MLeader will be on a non-plot layer, and you may want to click it and move it more to the center of your Schematic area.

-You may want to replace the solid hatches in your schematic irrigation areas with different hatches, such as a black-and-white pattern.
-If so, you can simply edit a Schematic area and change its hatch from a solid TrueColor to a Site hatch. for more information, see our Editing Schematic Irrigation Symbols documentation page.
+You may want to replace the solid hatches in your Schematic areas with different hatches, such as a black-and-white pattern.
+If so, you can simply edit a Schematic area and change its hatch from a solid TrueColor to a Site hatch.
+More information

 If you haven't yet drawn a polyline boundary for your Schematic area, you can do so on the fly after selecting the type of Schematic area to place.